 Here is the link to the introduction of the game.
 Here is the link to the first module of the game.
 Here is the link to the second module of the game.
 This is the third module of the game.
 Here is the link to the fourth module of the game.

-New Information: John Aqua is a Senior Manager in the Enterprise Risk Management unit of Professional Review Services (PRS), the current public accounting firm of WOW that may be replaced by BFAC.
-John is extremely uncomfortable with his firm’s failure to detect the inappropriate recent payments.
-He is eager to avoid any professional liability for himself and for his firm.
-Thus, although he publicly professes his enthusiasm for WOW as a client, he would (privately) prefer to lose WOW as a client than to continue to assume responsibility over client engagement services.
+John Aqua is extremely uncomfortable with his firm’s failure to detect the payments; he is eager to minimize any professional liability for himself and for his firm.
+Thus, although he publicly professes his enthusiasm for WOW as a client, he would (privately) prefer to lose WOW as a client than to continue to assume personal responsibility over client engagement services.

-Choice a: Do nothing and proceed with project.
+Choice a: Do nothing and proceed with the project.

-There is a 40% chance that a bribery scandal will force the Board of WOW to shut down the project, resulting in massive litigation and loss of future business, causing $500 million in shareholder losses.
+There is a 40% probability that a future bribery scandal will force the Board of WOW to shut down the project any way, resulting in massive litigation, the loss of future business, and $500 million in shareholder losses.

 Choice b: Proceed with the project, but establish home office (i.e. United States) control over certain major cash disbursements.

-The company will be required to spend $5 million to establish these controls.
-There is still a 20% chance of a scandal.
+This choice would cost the company $5 million to establish these controls.
+There would still be a 20% probability of a scandal.

-Choice c: Establish home office control over all cash disbursements.
+Choice c: Establish home office (i.e. United States) control over all cash disbursements.

-The company will need to spend $5 million to establish these controls and an additional $5 million to address federal conflict-of-interest regulations.
-The chance of a scandal will be reduced to 10%.
+This choice would cost the company $5 million to establish these controls and an additional $5 million to address federal conflict-of-interest regulations.
+The probability of a scandal, however, would decline to 10%.